sourceallies/micro-frontend-blog/ui-commons/blog.md

 ### Conclusion

-Hopefully, this brief post will lay out a simple, but powerful strategy to share common UI components and functionality between teams and applications without incuring a massive cost of maintance or introducing large amounts of technical debt.
-Teams can now develop their applications using the technology of their choice, on the release cadance that works for them.
+Technical teams can now develop their applications using the technology of their choice, on the release cadence that works for them.
 The UI team can own and provide the standards needed to ensure a consistent brand.
-And, the only technical constraint is based around native web standards that all modern browsers support.
+This is a simple, but powerful strategy to share common UI components and functionality between teams and applications without incurring a massive cost of maintenance or introducing large amounts of technical debt, with the only constraint based around native web standards that all modern browsers support.